quarree100/qScope_doc/source/infoscreen.rst

     :height: 3ex

 Tiles of information card shows the information of 4 different selected buildings.
 In each tile, at the top the name of the building is stated.
-Under it three icons indicates the options that user selected (?) for the current round;
+Under it three icons indicate the options that user selected for the current round, which itself is shown in the lower right corner.

 |icon_heat_grid| the connection to the heat grid